apache/comdev-site/source/newcommitter.md

     If you decline, please let us know in reply to the private@[PROJECT].apache.org address only.

-    A. If you accept, you will need an Apache account (id) with privileges.
+    A. If you accept, reply to this message with your acceptance.
+    You will need an Apache account (id) with privileges.
     Please follow these instructions.

         1. If you already have an Apache account, let us know your id and we will grant you privileges on the project repositories.